 - How could this experience be improved?

-Intimately understanding your product will help you better understand your target audience as well as improve your word-of-mouth marketing campaign.
+Intimately understanding your product will help you better understand your target audience, as well as improve your word-of-mouth marketing campaign.

 And they will not recommend your brand or products to others.

-If your customer service is good enough, then your customers will be more than happy to talk about it.
+If your customer service is good enough, your customers will be more than happy to talk about it.

 One of the easiest ways to convert a potential customer into a satisfied customer is to make the purchasing process as easy as possible.

-Think about the last time you were stuck in traffic.
+Seriously… think about the last time you were stuck in traffic.
 All you had to do was get from point A to point B. And when the traffic was so unbearably bad that it turned your mood sour, it didn't affect your feelings about point B.

 But you likely won't take that route again (or at least not at that time).